opengenomebrowser/opengenomebrowser/installation.md

 ##### organism.json:

-(all mandatory fields have dummy data, all non-mandatory fields have null-input)
+(all mandatory fields must contain dummy data, all non-mandatory fields have null-input)

 ```json
 {